Services

 COMMUNITY ENGAGEMENT

-Archives are shifting and evolving to become more community-centred.
+Cultural institutions are shifting and evolving to become more community-centred.
 Melissa helps institutions explore this potential by developing tailored hands-on workshops for Black communities.
 Her approach is to cultivate caring and safer spaces for joy and healing.
-She works to repair our relationship with the archives, the past, and ultimately ourselves.
-As we reconnect with our past, we reaffirm our identities, and the presence of our ancestors.
+She works to repair our relationship with the past and ultimately ourselves.
+As we reconnect with our past, we reaffirm our identities, and the presence of those who came before us.

 FREEDOM DREAMERS